Daethyra/Splunk-DVWA/README.md

 Part 1:

+- [ ] Can I use BHIS Rita to find patterns in network traffic for this virtual environment?

 - [x] Test the creation and configuration of a Splunk Docker container without using a `compose.yml` file.
 - [x] Test the Splunk's dashboard
 - [ ] Understand the fine details of Universal Forwarder